…or Do I Have to Stay on Thyroid Medication for My Whole Life?

 It wasn’t long ago that someone referred a patient to me who had been on thyroid medication for several years.
 The most important thing she wanted to know from me was whether she would ever be able to stop taking the medication and have a normal functioning thyroid.
 She had weaned herself off of the medication more than once and each time she would slowly re-experience symptoms of thyroid disease, which was hypothyroidism in her case.
 As we talked, she was pretty convinced that the issue was out of her control.
 After all, she had tried meditation and regular intake of coconut oil for months before one attempt to discontinue the medication with no results, and her MD had told her it was a life-long prescription.

 We’ll come back to her story in just a minute.

-We’ve reviewed the the basics of the thyroid and thyroid disease, and we’ve discovered why thyroid dysfunction is under-diagnosed.
-Now we’ll look at how thyroid dysfunction is by-and-large over-medicated.
+We’ve reviewed the basics of thyroid and thyroid disease, and we’ve discovered why thyroid dysfunction is under-diagnosed.
+Now we’ll look at how thyroid dysfunction is by and large over-medicated.

-Why do some many people have thyroid issues?
+Why do so many people have thyroid issues?

 The American Thyroid Association (ATA) states that “the cause of thyroid problems are largely unknown.”
 This attitude is reflected in the conventional medical approach to treating thyroid conditions.